Markoos1991/FlowDriveAPPtestmk1/README.md

 Things to NOTE
 The tests were done through Android studio and Eclipse and used an AVD. the original .apk file can be found - http://flowdrive.floowapp.io/

+- it will Be called - 8b3d8e298a.apk - I renamed it to FlowDriv so I could find it quicker.

 Always Connect/ Start the Emulated device or the actual device before starting Appium and running tests.